 ½ cup (100g) dried cannellini or pinto beans, soaked overnight in plenty of cold water, then drained

 9 oz (250 g) Yukon Gold or other yellow-fleshed potato, peeled and cut into ¾ inch (2cm) cubes

 Heat the oil in a large frying pan.
 Add the onion and celery root, and cook over medium-high heat for about 5 minutes, until the onion starts to brown.
 Add the garlic cloves and cumin and cook for 2 more minutes.
 Remove from the heat and set aside.

 Add the potatoes to the soup, and season with 1teaspoon salt and ½ teaspoon black pepper.
-Bring back to a boil, lower the heat, and simmer, uncovered, for 20 more minutes, or until the potatoes and beans are tender.
+Bring back to a boil, lower the heat, and simmer, uncovered, for about 30 more minutes, or until the potatoes and beans are tender.
 Your goal is a thick soup.
 Let it bubble away to reduce the volume of liquid, if need be, or add water if there isn’t enough.
 Season to taste with salt and pepper.
 Garnish each bowl with a bit of freshly squeezed lemon juice and chopped cilantro.
 Serve with bread.

 Yield: 4 servings